Entertainment

 Tug of War Contest

-Think your team has what it takes?
-Bond with co-workers, family, neighbors and friends at this year’s Maritime Festival Tug of War Contest.
-Besides the huge trophy and bragging rights for a year, each team member from the first place team will receive a $50 gift card from our generous supporters at Petro One, Airport Juneau!
+Think your team has what it takes to bring home the coveted trophy and official Maritime Festival swag?
+Bond with co-workers, family, neighbors, and friends at this year’s Maritime Festival Tug of War Contest.
 To register a team, email Kirstie or visit the JEDC booth on the day of the festival by 2:00 pm.

 Read all of the Tug of War rules here.